 It’s dark, you can see your breath, you know it’s going to take a few miles to feel your fingers and none of that is doing much for getting out from under the covers to go run.
-Winter running can either be the best or worst thing to happen to a runner’s training!
+Cold weather running can either be the best or worst thing to happen to a runner’s training!
 Especially, when it’s a key time for running base building.

-Winter is a key training period for anyone looking to crush some race PR’s in the spring or summer.
-This is the time where you embark on what is lovingly referred to by running coaches as “maintenance mode” or “base building”.
+Winter is a key base training period for anyone looking to crush some race PR’s in the spring or summer.
+This is the time where you embark on what is lovingly referred to by running coaches as “maintenance mode” or “base training”.

 This seemingly easy part of training, could be more important than any speed workout you do, as it sets you up to prevent injury and run strong!